-- (a) Increased revenue from millage is the result of continued increase in property values. - (b) Final FY21 local revenue includes estimated proceeds from the sale of land that is pending the final closure of the sale.
-There are no additional land sale proceeds in the FY22 budget.
-Additionally, as capital fund balances decrease as funds are used for the SMART Program construction projects, future interest earnings are expected to decline since there will be fewer dollars invested. - (c) Total GOB issuances are limited to \$800 million par value as approved by the voter approved referendum.
+- (a) Increased revenue from millage is the result of continued increase in property values. - (b) Funding for critical projects recommended by the Board at the July 27, 2021 Special Meeting on the Tentative DEFP are included.
+The funding source will be a COPs issuance. - (c) Total GOB issuances are limited to \$800 million par value as approved by the voter-approved referendum.
 FY22 only has a small new revenue source for GOB based on the previously approved realigned project schedules.
 The issuance of GOB will continue to be aligned with the updated Facilities schedules and expenditure projections so that funds are available as the projects progress into the construction phase. - (d) Decreased revenue from State sources is primarily the result of the deferred State funding originally appropriated in the FY19 State Budget; \$26M for the Marjory Stoneman Douglas (MSD) 1200 building replacement project (State F.I.S.H.
 Building 12).
 The MSD State funding is not reoccurring. - (e) Carryover increases are related to the FY21 3rd tranche of the GOB.
 Ongoing SMART Program construction projects will continue to spend those balances down during FY22.
 As projects continue to move from the design phase, into the construction phase and subsequent completion, the carryover in future years is expected to decrease accordingly.